hunar4321/particle-life/README.md

 Source code available in both C++ and JavaScript ( watch this YouTube video for a walkthrough tutorial: https://youtu.be/0Kx4Y9TVMGg )

 If you like to contribute to the C++ program.
 The core algorithm is the first 100 lines of code at:  "/particle_life/src/ofApp.cpp".
 Everything else are GUI components & rendering controls which are provided by the openFrameworks library. openFrameworks is a nice, opensource, and easy to use image rendering library.
 To start, download this repository first, then download openFrameworks library here (https://openframeworks.cc/).
-Use openFramework's projectGenerator and import particle_life folder to the project.
-Alternatively, generate a new openFramework project and replace the /src/ folder with the one provided here.
+Use openFramework's projectGenerator and import /particle_life/ folder to the project.
+Alternatively, generate a new openFramework project and add ofxGui.
+Once the project files are generated replace the /src/ folder with the one provided here.
 You can now compile the C++ code on your machine.

 Todos (If I have time):
 --------------------